 Development sites and opportunities

-Note: The plans for each development can be viewed on our public access page quoting the relevant reference number - relevant links and reference numbers have been included for each site below where available.
+Note: The plans for each development below can be viewed on our planning applications page quoting the relevant reference number - relevant links and reference numbers have been included for each site below where available - see View Planning Applications.

 Ham Road, Shoreham-by-Sea, West Sussex, BN43 6PR

-Adur District Council has vacated the Adur Civic Centre and relocated its front line staff to the Shoreham Community Centre in Pond Road.
-The Community Centre has been extended to retain the Council's Civic Presence in the town.
+Adur District Council vacated the Adur Civic Centre in 2013 and relocated its front line staff to the Shoreham Centre in Pond Road.
+The Shoreham Centre was extended to retain the Council's Civic presence in the town.

 Land East of Shoreham Power Station, Basin Road, South Southwick, West Sussex